Overwhelm, Mom Stress, Postpartum Anxiety? We Got You Mama

 Spending just 15 minutes alone each day has been shown to improve overall well-being.

 Mothers are often expected to juggle many tasks, from managing household chores and childcare to maintaining a career and social relationships.
-These expectations can start even before the baby is born, adding to the stress and anxiety associated with parenthood.
+These expectations and the invisible load of motherhood can start even before the baby is born, adding to the stress and anxiety associated with parenthood.
 We have such high and unrealistic expectations of ourselves (in large part due to social media and the constant comparison of others), amplifying the pressure and feelings of inadequacy.
 Engaging in activities like meditation, reading, or simply breathing deeply for a short period can recalibrate your emotions and provide mental clarity.
 This can reduce overwhelming feelings and help you maintain emotional health.
 On top of this, by prioritizing your mental well-being, you enhance your capacity to care for others more effectively

 Set boundaries to carve out these moments of solitude—communicate with your family about your need for exercise and alone time.
 By prioritizing your mental well-being, you enhance your capacity to care for others more effectively.